Whenuapai: Reverting to Military Aerodrome and recent developments

 The operational tempo at Whenuapai continues at the level it has been at for the last forty years, although the closure of the adjacent Hobsonville base has seen the departure of rotary operations (primarily the UH1H Iroquois) to RNZAF Base Ohakea.
 With the budget for moving the base to Ohakea exceeding one billion dollars, the previously scheduled closure by the New Zealand Labour government (originally by 2007, then 2010 or, at latest, 2014) was cancelled by the incoming National government of 2008.
 There were suggestions that it be used as Auckland's second international Airport.
-Reasons put forward in favour were that more people in the Auckland region already lived closer to the aerodrome than to Mangere Airport and that it was projected that within 15 years Whenuapai would be closer for more than a million Aucklanders.
+Reasons put forward in favour were that more people in the Auckland region already lived closer to the aerodrome than to Māngere Airport and that it was projected that within 15 years Whenuapai would be closer for more than a million Aucklanders.

 The three local authorities that comprised the north west sector of the Auckland Region, Rodney District Council, North Shore City Council and Waitakere City Council all favoured the second airport concept at one time or another and at least one poll, by the Waitakere City Council in late 2006, indicated 77% support and 22% opposition by the public.

 However, in the local body elections of October 2007, the pro-airport North Shore City mayor was defeated by an anti-airport mayoral candidate with indications that the airport issue was the most important of factors considered by voters.

 Subsequently, North Shore City Council reversed support for a Whenuapai International Airport while the Waitakere City Council remained in favour.
 In 2010, all councils were amalgamated into the new Auckland Council and therefore support for a commercial airport was dropped.
 The proposal had also been opposed by the government.